MuhammadKalimullahkhan/LearningExpress/001/README.md

 # Welcome to day 01

-In this tutorial you will learn how to setup a backend project using `NPM` (node package manager).
+In this tutorial you will learn how to setup an express backend app/project using `NPM` (node package manager).

 **Step 1: Initializing the project**